Seminars

 The aim of the Prison Safe Seminars is to raise awareness – in the Cypriot, Portuguese and Greek prison systems – on issues of gender identity and sexual orientation and dismantle prejudices and assumptions about LGBTIQ persons and detainees.

-A total of twelve (12) seminars will take place with the expected total participation of two hundred forty (240) prison staff such as prison leaders, mid-level administrators, front-line staff, security staff, and others who interact with prisoners on a daily basis – such as medical, mental health and programming/treatment staff.
-The duration of each seminar will be six (6) hours.
+A total of twelve (12) seminars have taken place with the participation of two hundred forty (240) prison staff such as prison leaders, mid-level administrators, front-line staff, security staff, and others who interact with prisoners on a daily basis – such as medical, mental health and programming/treatment staff.
+Each seminar had a duration of six (6) hours.